Coronavirus spreading fast outside China, airports to increase screenings - DZRH News

 The Seoul government asked prosecutors to launch a murder investigation into leaders of the church.
 Seoul Mayor Park Won-soon said that if founder Lee Man-hee and other heads of the church had cooperated, fatalities could have been prevented.

-Lee knelt and apologized to the country, saying that one church member had infected many others and calling the epidemic a “great calamity”.
+Lee knelt and apologised to the country, saying that one church member had infected many others and calling the epidemic a “great calamity”.

 It was not immediately known how many of South Korea’s dead were members of the church.